Picozzi/epitomefinancial/README.md

 # epitomefinancial

 Epitome Financial is a django web application designed to help better track all of your personal investments.
-It lists all of your investmnts in one place and provides various analytics to review.
+It lists all of your investments in one place and provides various analytics to review.

 ## Motivation